heyjustinkim/portfolio/src/content/blog/luna gardens (demo).md

 ## Table of contents

+## Note

-_Note: This article was originally posted on [intfiction.org](https://intfiction.org/t/brustins-introcomp-2023-thread-feedback-for-entrants-and-the-comp-a-post-mortem/64301/21?u=bruhstin)._
+*This article was originally posted on [intfiction.org](https://intfiction.org/t/brustins-introcomp-2023-thread-feedback-for-entrants-and-the-comp-a-post-mortem/64301/21?u=bruhstin).*

 ## Where to begin…